PythonUnited/keyword-extractor/readme.md

         ]
     ]

-When no language code is specified the language is guessed my the `multi-rake` library:
+When no language code is specified the language is guessed by the `multi-rake` library:

     curl -XGET http://localhost:5000/ -d text="Aunque esa manera puede no ser obvia al principio a menos que seas holandés."
     [